syncfusion-content/ej2-common-docs/ej2-javascript/common/Troubleshoot/security-considerations.md

 # Security Vulnerabilities and Considerations

-This document provides a description of the security updates available for Syncfusion Essential JS2 controls for volume release.
+This document outlines critical security enhancements and fixes introduced in the latest volume release of Syncfusion Essential JS2 controls.
+These updates are designed to address specific vulnerabilities and ensure the robust security of the components.

 At Syncfusion, we prioritize the security of our controls to ensure a robust and trustworthy environment for our users.
 We have implemented comprehensive measures to mitigate potential security vulnerabilities, including but not limited to cross-site scripting and insecure dependencies.